AjayDattu/Slidely_AI-Task-2/README.md

 # Sidely AI Form App Frontend in Visual Basic

 ## Overview
 Sidely AI Frontend is a user interface application developed in Visual Basic.
-It provides a streamlined interface for interacting with AI-powered backend services.
-The application allows users to perform tasks related to managing and interacting with AI models, such as creating new submissions, viewing existing submissions, deleting submissions, and controlling a stopwatch feature.
+It provides a streamlined interface for interacting with Form backend services.
+The application allows users to perform tasks related to managing , such as creating new submissions, viewing existing submissions, deleting submissions, and controlling a stopwatch feature.

 ## Key Features